Pharmaceutical OSD and API

 IBC Solutions for Tablet Handling

-Gently handle tablets in bulk using polyethylene tablet IBCs.
+Gentle handling of tablets in bulk using polyethylene tablet IBCs.

-Handling pharmaceutical tablets presents unique challenges, from minimising breakage and reducing contamination risk to ensuring efficient movement between process stages.
-Matcon’s modular IBC systems are designed to deliver gentle, contained transfer and storage of tablets—preserving product integrity, enhancing compliance, and streamlining operations from production to packing.
-With decades of industry expertise, we enable manufacturers to safeguard quality and maintain optimal throughput in modern facilities.
+Handling pharmaceutical tablets presents unique challenges, from minimising breakage and limiting contamination risk to ensuring efficient movement between process stages.
+Matcon’s modular IBC systems are designed to deliver gentle, contained transfer and storage of tablets, preserving product integrity, supporting compliance, and streamlining operations from production to packing.

 POWDER HANDLING FOR API